ubco-cmps/data301_course/about/syllabus.md

 - Inadequate support from instructor and teaching team

 Though I sympathize with students and the stresses of your busy lives - in my opinion, there is no good reason to cheat.
-I have tried extremely hard to make this course focused on learning rather than grading, and where grading is needed, to have policies that are as "student-friendly" as possible.
+I have tried extremely hard to make this course focused on learning rather than grading, and where grading is needed, to have policies that are as student-friendly as possible.
 In particular, I hope (and expect) that the following features of the course should eliminate your temptation to cheat or plagiarize:

 - 48 hour grace-period on all homework and lab due dates and deadlines.
 - Long testing window (48 hours) so you can start the tests whenever you're comfortable.
-- Weekly learning logs, homework and reading reflections to make you think about your learning ([metacognition](https://cft.vanderbilt.edu/guides-sub-pages/metacognition/)).
-- Timed tests have generous time limits (allowable time is 1.5x the estimated time).
+- Timed tests have generous time limits (allowable time is 1.25x the estimated time).
 - Each test has a "bonus test" available one week later; for each test, we will take the better score of the pair.
-- No high-stakes exams (the single largest assessment item is the final exam at 20%).
+- No high-stakes exams (the single largest assessment item is the final exam at 25%).
 - All course assessments are completely open book and open notes.
 - Plenty of TA and instructor office hours and several outside of normal business hours.
-- A class guidebook that outlines exactly what you should do when to help you manage your time.
+- Class website that outlines exactly what you should do when to help you manage your time.
 - Tonnes of supplemental materials including other instructional videos in case you want a different perspective.
 - Weekly prompt to accept the integrity pledge to keep you accountable.
 - A true willingness from the instructor (me) to help you learn and succeed in this course!